The Sealed Book

 Keeper: "But the sound of the great gong tells me that I must close the great book once again."

-Announcer: "One moment Keeper of the Book.
+Announcer: "One moment, Keeper of the Book.
 What story will you tell us next time?"

 Keeper: "Next time?
 Heh-heh-heh.
 What shall it be?
 A tale of madness?
 Of Terror?
 Of dark deeds in far lands?
 I have them here.
 All the stories that ever happened.
 And many that have yet to come to pass.
 But I'll find one for you in just a moment."

-Sfx: (Long organ interlude for commercials.)
+(SFX: Organ interlude for commercials.)

 Announcer: "And now, Keeper of The Book.
 Have you found a story that you'll tell next time?"